duckduckgo/duckduckgo-documentation/duckduckhack/resources/faq.md

 If your Instant Answer is spice or longtail, sometimes we can't expose it through the API for licensing reasons, but our over-arching goal is to make all of our Instant Answers available on their own.

+### Can I add triggers for my language?

+We have plans to make it possible to trigger Instant Answers in many different languages.
+Until an internationalization mechanism is place, to uphold maintainability and consistency, **we cannot accept pull requests that add languages directly in the code.**

 ### Can I do something more complicated?

 Maybe.
 There are a bunch more internal interfaces we haven't exposed yet, and we'd love to hear your ideas to influence that roadmap.